 Yet these problems can be easily diagnosed and treated if children have access to reliable health services.

-The School Health Integrated Programming (SHIP) project began with a pilot in 2016 to screen schoolchildren in Cambodia, Ethiopia, Ghana and Senegal for health problems such as poor vision and worm infections.
+The School Health Integrated Programming (SHIP) project began with a pilot in 2016, funded by the World Bank, to screen schoolchildren in Cambodia, Ethiopia, Ghana and Senegal for health problems such as poor vision and worm infections.
 The pilot aimed to raise awareness, provide treatment and encourage governments to improve health and nutrition in schools: the goal was to reduce absenteeism and drop-out rates, and boost children’s educational prospects.

-In November 2018, the SHIP project launched in Liberia with a three-year programme to train 2,400 teachers to screen children and distribute medication.
+In November 2018, the SHIP project launched in Liberia, with funding from Dubai Cares, to run a three-year programme to train 2,400 teachers to screen children and distribute medication.

 As part of SHIP, teachers are taught about major eye conditions affecting their region, and trained to examine their students and record their findings.
 Children with vision problems are then referred to a team of mobile optometric technicians, who can travel to the school and provide free spectacles to children who need them.